rocabrera/rocabrera/README.md

 ## About me

-I'm an engineer and computer scientist currently interested in Mlops, Software Architecture Patterns and Deep Learning applied to unstructured data like audio, text and images.
+I'm a biomedical engineer and computer scientist currently interested in Mlops, Software Architecture Patterns and Deep Learning applied to unstructured data like audio, text and images.

 My current main stack: